Procedures

 • Infection or obstruction of a single kidney

-This 5 mm diameter optical instrument is connected to a light source, a sterile water irrigation tubing and a camera.
-It also contains a working channel through which various instruments are introduced, such as guides wires, laser fibers and basket probes.
+This 5 mm diameter optical instrument is connected to a light source, sterile water irrigation tubing and a camera.
+It also contains a working channel through which various instruments are introduced, such as guide wires, laser fibres and basket probes.

-The procedure is performed under spinal anesthesia, in day surgery without hospitalization.
+The day surgery is performed under spinal anesthesia, without hospitalization.

-It is rarely necessary to dilate the ureter to penetrate more easily with the device.
-When the calculation is removed or fragmented, it is necessary to leave in place in the ureter a double J probe which avoids postoperative pain.
-This facilitates the elimination of any computational debris.
+It's rarely necessary to dilate the ureter to penetrate more easily with the device.
+When the obstruction is removed or fragmented, it’s essential to leave a double-J probe in the ureter to avoid postoperative pain.
+This facilitates the elimination of any debris.

-The higher is the stone, the more difficult is the procedure.
-The procedure sometimes requires a flexible ureteroscope or a second intervention, administered after preparing the ureter by placing a double J probe to cause progressive dilatation.
+The higher the stone, the more complex the procedure.
+The procedure sometimes requires a flexible ureteroscope or a second intervention, administered after preparing the ureter by placing a double-J probe to cause progressive dilatation.

 What are the risks and possible complications of a semi-rigid ureteroscopy?

-Risks and possible complications are very rare (1 to 2% of cases).
-In cases where bleeding, narrowing of the ureter secondary to the procedure and perforations of the ureter can occur, these complications are usually simple to treat with a double J probe for a prolonged duration.
+Risks and possible complications are rare (1 to 2 per cent of cases).
+In cases where bleeding, narrowing of the ureter secondary to the procedure and perforations of the ureter can occur, these complications are usually simple to treat with a double-J probe for a prolonged duration.

-The most common difficulty (10%) is the failure of progression in the ureter, caused by too narrow ureteral size.
+The most common difficulty (10 per cent) is the failure of progression in the ureter, caused by a ureteral size that’s too narrow.
 This is why the need for several operating times is always considered in cases where the ureter is not prepared beforehand by a double catheter J or if the stone to be treated is too big.
-To avoid the risk of trauma, a double J is temporarily installed so that the ureter expands on it.
-It is then necessary to postpone the intervention and to re-intervene a few weeks later.
+To avoid the risk of trauma, a double-J is temporarily installed so that the ureter expands on it.
+It’s then necessary to postpone the intervention and to re-intervene a few weeks later.

-The discomforts secondary to double J are common.
-An infection or sepsis is possible despite sterile urine and preoperative antibiotic prophylaxis.
-They can occur quickly the same day or late.
+The discomforts secondary to double-J are common.
+Infection or sepsis is possible despite sterile urine and preoperative antibiotic prophylaxis.
+They can occur quickly on the same day or later.

 Where is the surgery done?

-Surgeries are performed in the only accredited private hospital in Quebec, at the Centre Métropolitain de Chirurgie.
+Surgeries are performed in Quebec's only accredited private hospital, the Centre Métropolitain de Chirurgie.

 References